silviomcandido/interIsoFoamEHD/README.md

 + ## Usage:
 1. Clone this repository to your local machine.
-2. Compile the solver using the provided build scripts.
+2. Compile the solver using wmake.
 3. Prepare your case setup, including mesh generation and boundary conditions.
+  3.1.
+Use the "CASE/CASE.m4" to set the geometric properties of the case.
+  3.2.
+The refinement level can be increase locally with the "Allrun.sh" file with the tool "refineMesh", must change the size in "system/refine/toposetDict(n)" corresponding.
+  3.3.
+Update the properties of the two-phase system changing the "constant/transportproperties" or in the "Allrun.sh" for the liquid phase.
-4. Run the simulation using standard OpenFOAM utilities.
+5. Run the simulation using standard OpenFOAM utilities.
+   5.1. "interIsoFoamEHD > log.file &"
-5. Post-process the results using visualization tools compatible with OpenFOAM.
-(Try our python scripts!)
+7. Post-process the results using visualization tools compatible with OpenFOAM.
+(Try our Python scripts!)

 ### Meshing of the 2D Axisymmetric
 + The blockMeshDict file contains a backgroundMesh subditionary